travis-ci/docs-travis-ci-com/user/languages/php.md

 The default test script is `phpunit`.

-Travis CI looks for `phpuni` in the following order ([as Composer does](https://getcomposer.org/doc/articles/vendor-binaries.md#can-vendor-binaries-be-installed-somewhere-other-than-vendor-bin-)) and uses the first one found.
+Travis CI looks for `phpunit` in the following order ([as Composer does](https://getcomposer.org/doc/articles/vendor-binaries.md#can-vendor-binaries-be-installed-somewhere-other-than-vendor-bin-)) and uses the first one found.

 1. `$COMPOSER_BIN_DIR/phpunit`